-In addition to protecting from cold, your plants will be protected from pests.
+In addition to providing cold protection, row covers will protect pepper plants from pests.
 As with a greenhouse, high temperatures can spell trouble for plants under a row cover.

-Pinch Off Early Flowers
+Pinch Off Early Flowers From Pepper Plants

 This technique is totally optional, just like cold treatment (mentioned earlier).
 However, it is similar to cold treatment in that it can toughen up your pepper plants and increase your yield.

-Again, this is a method that slows down your harvest in the short term, but improves the harvest in the long term.
+Again, this is a method that slows down your harvest in the short term, but improves your harvest in the long term.
 You may not have time for this in a colder climate, but together with cold treatment, it can really toughen up those pepper plants!

 Now you have an idea of the temperature range that your pepper plants can tolerate before they slow down their growth or succumb to cold.